mowito/mowito_amd64/docs/source/behavior_tree.rst

 C. Navigate with a given plan and simple recovery actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following tree structure can be used for taking multiple plans from the user via a plan.txt (type) file.
 This tree never returns that the action has finished successfully, but will return FAILURE after all the plans have been reached.
 However, until the system is shut down, the tree will continue to take new plans (if any) from the user and pursue them.

+	1. To launch the behavior tree for navigation with a given plan and simple recovery actions, execute:

+		``roslaunch behavior_tree sim_bt_nav_set_plan_mode.launch``

+	2. This behavior tree is contained in the set_plan_tree.xml file inside the tree folder.
+The tree folder is alongside the CMakeLists.txt and package.xml files.

 .. image:: Images/behavior_tree/tree_set_plan_mode.png
   :alt: tree_set_plan_mode.png